apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 There are all sorts of opportunities to add value to collaborative open source in higher education.
-But to meaningfully pursue these, to meaningfully impact the world over the longer term, Apereo needs to exist with enough substance to sbe able to, well, do things.
+But to meaningfully pursue these, to meaningfully impact the world over the longer term, Apereo needs to exist with enough substance to be able to, well, do things.
 The thing about unsustainable things is that they're really hard to sustain.
 Working towards the vision will require sustained effort for many years (forever?) and so achieving escape velocity is essential.